mercadopago/devsite-docs/guides/salesforce/integration-test.en.md

 # Test the integration

-To verify that the store is configured correctly, we recommend that you make test purchases using Mercado Pago's [test cards](/developers/en/docs/salesforce-commerce-cloud/additional-content/test-cards).
+The test purchases ensure that payments are processed correctly before allowing actual sales.
+To test your store, you'll need to use the Salesforce Commerce Cloud **Sandbox environment**.

+> WARNING
+>
+> Important
+>
+> Place test orders using a fictitious email ending in **@testuser.com**.

+Next, find out how to test the different types of payment.

+## Checkout Pro

 To run a test, follow these steps:

-## Checkout Pro

 1. Add a product to your store cart.
 1. Click the buy button.
 1. Continue shopping as a guest user and fill out the shipping information.
 Then click "Next: Payment".
 1. On the payment page, select the **Mercado Pago** option.
-1. Choose to pay with a new credit card and use the [test cards](/developers/en/docs/salesforce-commerce-cloud/additional-content/test-cards) to make the payment. **It is important not to pay with cards for personal use**.
+1. Complete the transaction on the Mecado Pago page using one of the available payment methods.
+If you choose to pay by credit card, remember to use [test cards](/developers/en/docs/salesforce-commerce-cloud/additional-content/test-cards) to make the payment. **Never use cards for personal use**.
-1. Add the information of the indicated test card (card number, CVV and expiration date).
 1. Click the **Pay** button.
-1. At checkout, check with your store that the purchase is listed as "Approved."
+1. If the test was successful, it will show you the Mercado Pago purchase success screen.

 ## Credit card purchases